 Students who have an unpaid balance with the University may not register for subsequent terms, and may not receive grades, transcripts, or diplomas.
-Students whose checks are returned or stopped due to insufficient funds are subject to cancellation of their registration and to the returned payment fee per transaction.
+Students whose checks are returned or stopped due to insufficient funds or whose credit card payments are failed are subject to cancellation of their registration and to the Returned Payment Fee per transaction.